 Although they are similarly expressive, the latter has a somewhat more efficient implementation.
 The choice between them is a design decision, perhaps favoring the former when there is some reason to expect that "a" doesn't need to be changed as often as "b".

-First order If something is declared as a first order parameterized record rec, then a relevant record instance would be expressed as where x matches the size or arity of the parameter.
-That is, if rec were declared rec ("a","b") :: ...
+First order If something is declared as a first order parameterized record rec, then a relevant record instance would be expressed as and then to express an instance as some_rec[...].